Fear Tuesday the 13th? Learn Spanish Instead!

 Now, was this whole Friday-the-13th-is-cursed-because-of-the-Templars thing actually true?
 Or just a spooky story that snowballed over centuries?

-Historians still argue about it.
-Some say the connection between the Templars and Friday the 13th is more of a modern invention—something dreamed up by writers and pop culture to give us chills.
-Others think there’s enough smoke to suggest fire (or at least a lot of roasted knights).
+Historians still argue.
+Some say the connection between the Templars and Friday the 13th is mostly a modern invention—dreamed up by writers and pop culture to give us chills.

 Either way, one thing’s for sure: King Philip IV wasn’t winning “Most Popular Royal” that year.
 And Pope Clement V?
 Let’s just say he probably wouldn’t have made the guest list for any royal afterparties—or Templar reunions, for that matter.